Psychotherapy is About How You Think about Yourself in the World

-My work has not been restricted to the United States and I have earned my living for many years outside of the mental health field as a ski salesman in Colorado, technical writer, researcher, federal government administrator, and government contractor.
+My work has not been restricted to the United States and I have earned my living for many years in a variety of fields that enriched people's lives teaching, academic research, and health program director for state and federal government.
 My internships have included stints in social agencies, psychiatric hospitals where I had frequent contact with a range of major psychopathologies, a general medical hospital, and a number of high schools.
 These internships and residencies nurtured my development of sensitivities, skills, and personal innovation.
 I have exposed myself to a selective and balanced study of the basics of human psychology, medical perspectives, social influences, and professional ethics and responsibility, and I have extensively read both fiction and nonfiction portrayals of a wide range of human experiences and the great existential and philosophic issues of life.

 I have lived in Europe, Asia, and Africa, which has given me consulting opportunities in a range of settings, including universities, government bureaucracies, international organizations, embassies, World Bank, international schools, and UN.
 Many of the people I counseled came from active duty and hardship posts in Afghanistan and Iraq.
 I have seen first-hand tremendous changes in lives and relationships, and this experience gives me hope in individual transformation.